 Do learn the difference between the main types of mint.

 In the United States, the main mints are spearmint and peppermint.
-Both of these provide familiar flavors but those flavors are dramatically different from each other.
+Both of these provide familiar flavors, but those flavors are dramatically different from each other.
 Spearmint is a milder mint that is used in classic preparations like mint jelly and in salads.
 It is also the mint that shows up most often in the mojito cocktail.
-Peppermint is a much more pungent mint due to its high menthol content.
-Its menthol concentration is why it is usually used as a medicine.
+Peppermint is a much more pungent mint because of its high menthol content.
+Its menthol concentration is why it is often used as a medicine.
 You can make it into a tea that is useful for treating digestive and respiratory ailments.

 Do muddle mint the right way.

 The process of muddling may seem foolproof, but there is actually a right way to do it and a wrong way.
 When you muddle mint for cocktails, you will want to use a tool designed for the purpose called a muddler.
 Using a muddler can help to keep you from muddling the mint too much.
 The idea is to bruise the leaves lightly, not mash them to a paste.
 Muddling mint too much can make the drink taste bitter because of the excessive amounts of chlorophyll that will get released.